Kjili/boardgame-quickrules/root.rst

   | have one of each type of clearing and defend them heavily (and maybe a backup of each)
   | place bird cards in recruit (or if not possible use your starting clearing's suit, as it's usually the best defended)
   | place at least one bird card in battle early in the game - later, other suits can go here
-  | place only bird cards in build and do not place many here - this is your hardest to fulfil
+  | place one bird card in build - this is your hardest to fulfil
   | place your other cards in move and move your birds back and forth if necessary - this is your easiest to fulfil
   | sometimes it makes sense to retreat and let your opponents destroy a roost to safe your decree
   | try to avoid loosing cards